Staying in Thailand’s vibrant capital

 - Romantic or quiet riverside stay: Chao Phraya River area – Scenic views, boat rides and calmer hotels.

-Basically, pick the area that fits your style and you can’t really go wrong.
+Basically, pick the area that fits your style, and you can’t really go wrong.

-The best things to do and see in Bangkok
+The best things to do in Bangkok

 Bangkok is bursting with sights, flavours, and energy.
 Temples, street food, malls and markets are never far away.